 ESP32 BMP180 Web Server using Arduino IDE

-This guide contains interfacing BMP180 barometric sensor with ESP32 and displaying sensor values on web page using a web server.
-BMP180 sensor can be used to measure temperature, pressure and altitude.
-We can also measure pressure at sea level and real altitude with this sensor.ESP32 BMP180 Web server in Arduino IDE
+In this tutorial, we will learn to interface the BMP180 barometric sensor with ESP32 and display sensor values on a web page using a web server.
+In other words, we will create a web server to display sensor values.
+The BMP180 sensor can be used to measure temperature, pressure, and altitude.
+We can also measure pressure at sea level and the real altitude with this sensor.

-• Connection diagram of BMP180 with ESP32
+• Connection diagram of BMP180 with ESP32.

-• How to measure temperature, pressure and altitude ?
+• How to measure temperature, pressure, and altitude?

 Introduction to BMP180 Barometric Sensor

-• This digital pressure sensor is used to measure pressure of air in the range of 300-1100 hPa.
+• This digital pressure sensor is used to measure the pressure of air in the range of 300-1100 hPa.

-• It also has temperature measurement feature.
+• It also has a temperature measurement feature.

 • It has very low noise and low power consumption of about 5µA at 1 sample / sec. in standard mode.